Submissions

 3.1 - Fill in Metadata Forms

-It is important to fill in all metadata forms with an asterisk (mandatory fields) during the five steps of the submission process.
-Additionally, please include metadata on all authors that appear in the manuscript.
-The first field that appears can be filled in with submitter metadata, and by clicking the button "Add author" new forms will appear for us as many authors as needed.
-Author metadata is important for abstracting and indexing purposes.
+It is essential to complete all mandatory fields (indicated by an asterisk) in the metadata forms during the five steps of the submission process.
+Additionally, please include metadata on all authors who appear in the manuscript.
+The first field that appears can be filled in with submitter metadata, and by clicking the "Add author" button, new forms will appear for as many authors as needed.
+Author metadata is essential for abstracting and indexing purposes.
 Remember that in modern days, indexing agencies have online data harvesters.
-Any omission or lack of accuracy in authors, disciplines, and keyword metadata can affect the visibility of authors' work.
+Any omission or lack of accuracy in author, discipline, and keyword metadata can affect the visibility of an author's work.

 Put together a list of four potential referees you will inform in the "Comments to the Editor" text box during the electronic submission process.
 In the list, you need the complete name, Institutional Affiliation, Country, e-mail address, and three keywords that best describe the area of expertise of each potential referee.